 2. AI Avatars Are Entering the Meeting Room

-Zoom CEO Eric Yuan made headlines in April 2026 by using his AI avatar to open a quarterly earnings call — the second major tech CEO to do so publicly.
-Zoom now sells Custom AI Avatars as a paid add-on, allowing users to send their digital twin to meetings they can't attend live.
+Zoom CEO Eric Yuan made headlines by using his AI avatar to open a quarterly earnings call — a major signal for the enterprise software market.
+Zoom now sells Custom AI Avatars as an add-on, allowing users to send their digital twin to deliver scripted messages when they can't attend live.

 This isn't a gimmick.
 It's one of the most disruptive remote work trends 2026 has introduced — and a signal about the future of remote work.
-When your avatar can attend a standup, deliver a status update, or sit through an all-hands on your behalf, the definition of "presence" changes fundamentally.
+When your avatar can deliver a status update or sit through an all-hands on your behalf, the definition of "presence" changes fundamentally.
 Microsoft Teams is shipping narrated AI video highlight reels from recorded meetings.
 Google Meet rolled out real-time speech translation to mobile.

 But here's what these remote work trends 2026 reveal: the industry is spending billions making meetings easier to escape rather than making them worth attending.
 AI recaps, avatar stand-ins, and async summaries all address the same underlying problem — most video meetings don't create enough value to justify the time they consume.
 The teams pulling ahead are the ones rethinking the meeting itself, not just the post-meeting workflow.